 Corporate team headshot day

-When Art of Headshots is hired by a corporation of 50 plus headshots our clients have a lot of questions regarding style, lighting and choices.
-This article is about ‘how to prepare for a corporate session’ and it should help one understand the different type of lighting, styles and answer common questions asked by first-time corporate customers.
+Art of Headshots is often hired by corporations of 50 plus headshots, our clients have a lot of questions regarding style, lighting and choices.
+This article should help you understand different types of lighting, styles to help you decide what fits for your corporate branding.
+We will answer common questions asked by first-time corporate customers.
 Another benefit of this article is to provide professional advice and discredit a lot of the bad advice written by bloggers who don’t provide headshots for a living but are making up assumptions regarding this profession…

 The following are answers to the most common questions;